 Trevallyn Nature Recreation Area sits along the banks of South Esk River, around four kilometres from the centre of Launceston.
 The site is a popular recreation and nature reserve that serves as a great venue for activities likes canoeing, mountain biking, dog walking, horse riding, picnics, rock climbing, running, while it protects a number of wildlife and flora including over 28 threatened plants.
 Nearby is the famous Cataract Gorge.

-FAQs about hiring a campervan in Launceston
+On hiring a campervan in Launceston